Complete Guide + Free Calculator

 Does it work for gold, indices and oil?

-Yes — as well as forex majors and crosses it covers gold (XAU/USD), silver (XAG/USD), WTI and Brent oil, and major indices such as the Dow, Nasdaq, S&P 500, DAX and FTSE.
+Yes.
+As well as forex majors and crosses it covers gold (XAU/USD), silver (XAG/USD), WTI and Brent oil, and major indices such as the Dow, Nasdaq, S&P 500, DAX and FTSE.
 Contract sizes differ by instrument, so confirm the specs with your broker.

 Is this lot size calculator free?